Bombshell report released by Judge Chutkan spells out additional Trump crimes

 Trump is fuming over the filing having been made public after his lawyers worked overtime to try to prevent it from happening.
 He is using it has his latest excuse to dwell on alleged injustices against him rather than discussing many of the issues of importance to voters in the upcoming election.

-Trump is still refusing to admit that he lost the 2020 election and Democrats, including Walz in the debate the other night, are making it an important part of their campaign to show that the ex-president is unfair to be returned to The White House.
+Trump is still refusing to admit that he lost the 2020 election and Democrats, including Walz in the debate the other night, are making it an important part of their campaign to show that the ex-president is unfit to be returned to The White House.
 Vance refused, when asked by Walz during the debate, to also admit that Trump had lost the election.
 That refusal came on top of his refusal to answer a host of questions from moderators and his open lies about positions he has taken.
 Among them was a lie that he has never supported a national ban on abortion rights.

 The latest Smith filing was submitted under seal, following a Supreme Court opinion that conferred broad immunity on former presidents for official acts they take in office, a decision that attempted to narrow the scope of the prosecution and eliminated the possibility of a trial before next month’s election.